AdobeDocs/workfront.en/help/classic/workfront-fusion/errors/error-processing.md

 * If the error occurs on the first module, the execution of the scenario is terminated with a warning message.
 Workfront Fusion then repeatedly attempts to rerun the scenario at increasing time intervals (these are explained below).
 If all attempts fail, Workfront Fusion deactivates the scenario.
 * If the connection error occurs on another module than the first one, the subsequent steps depend on the [Allow storing incomplete executions](../../workfront-fusion/scenarios/scenario-settings-panel.md#allow) option in the scenario advanced settings:

    * If this option is enabled, the execution of the scenario is moved to the Incomplete executions folder where Workfront Fusion repeatedly attempts to rerun the scenario at increasing time intervals.
-If all attempts fail, the execution will remain in the [View and resolve incomplete executions](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md) folder awaiting manual resolution by the user.
+If all attempts fail, the execution will remain in the [View and resolve incomplete executions in Adobe Workfront Fusion](../../workfront-fusion/scenarios/view-and-resolve-incomplete-executions.md) folder awaiting manual resolution by the user.
    * If the option is disabled, the execution of the scenario ends with an error followed by a rollback phase.
 Workfront Fusion then repeatedly attempts to rerun the scenario at increasing time intervals.
 If all attempts fail, Workfront Fusion deactivates the scenario.

 ### Increasing time intervals